dapogny/sctuto/doc/Generalities/FEtheory.rst

 - Geometric approximation: Often, the domain $\Omega$ is not a polygon: it is a smooth domain which is approximated by the polygonal mesh $\calT$.
 It is thus natural to require that $\calT$ be a fine geometric approximation of $\Omega$.

 - Computational approximation: As we shall see below, the accuracy of the numerical solution supplied by the finite element method is related to the size of the elements of $\calT$.
-Intuitively, if the continuous solution $u$ has large variations in a region of the domain $\Omega$, the mesh \calT$ has to be fine enough (at least in this region) to authorize the capture of this phenomenon.
+Intuitively, if the continuous solution $u$ has large variations in a region of the domain $\Omega$, the mesh $\calT$ has to be fine enough (at least in this region) to authorize the capture of this phenomenon.

 For this reason, a common practice is to label the mesh $\calT$ as ${\mathcal T}_h$, where $h$ is a measure of its \"size\".
 For instance, $h$ may represent the largest diameter of a triangle in the mesh: